Types of Financial Aid and Assistance

 When a student fails to satisfy the SAP requirements, they may regain eligibility for federal student aid by completing an SAP appeal from the financial aid office.
 The appeal requires submission of:

-Supporting documentation that clearly supports the student’s explanation (ex.
+Supporting documentation that clearly supports the student’s extenuating circumstance (ex.
 Doctor’s note, a death certificate)

 Academic plan that is signed by the academic advisor and student

-A copy of the certificate of completion by completing the assigned iGrad course.
+A copy of the certificate of completion by completing the assigned Cash Course.

 Every part of the appeal must be filled out and signed in order for it to be deemed complete.
 Once the student finishes they will compose an email, attach all of the documentation listed above, and submit the appeal to sapappeal@tsu.edu.